run-ai/docs/docs/Administrator/Cluster-Setup/cluster-setup-intro.md

 ## Customization

 As part of the installation process, you will download a __Run:AI Operator YAML file__ and apply it to the cluster.
 Before applying the file, you will often need to customize the file.
-For a list of customization see [Cluster Install, section 3.2](../Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster/#step-32-customized-installation)
+For a list of customization see [Customize Installation](customize-cluster-install.md)

 ## Advanced Setup